Ramy-Uptown/Uptown-FS/README.md

 - Removed obsolete “Standard PV vs Offer PV” comparison section from the calculator page; kept the server-side “Acceptance Evaluation” section only (as this is authoritative and up-to-date).
 - Removed the “Payment Structure Metrics” section below Acceptance Evaluation to avoid duplicated/legacy presentation.
 The page now relies solely on the server-side Acceptance Evaluation.
 - Acceptance Evaluation banner: Compact banner now displays NPV-based decision with distinct colors (green for ACCEPT, stronger red for REJECT).
 When REJECT, it also lists unmet criteria (e.g., PV below standard, specific failed conditions) and shows a “Request Override” action that posts to /api/deals/:id/request-override.
-- Offer Date support: Added an “Offer Date” date picker to Inputs (defaults to today and required).
-If missing, it auto-defaults to today on generate.
-The chosen date is sent as baseDate in plan generation so schedule dates are built from it, and it persists with the rest of the calculator state.
+- Offer/First Payment Dates: Added two required date pickers in Inputs — Offer Date and First Payment Date.
+Offer Date defaults to today; First Payment Date defaults to Offer Date.
+Plan generation uses First Payment Date as baseDate (fallback to Offer Date or today).
+Both dates are included in document generation (offer_date, first_payment_date) from Calculator and Deal Detail flows.

 ---